ichim/LeafletForBlazor-NuGet/RealTimeMap Geometric.Points collection/README.md

             await realTimeMap.Geometric.Points.upload(dataSource.pointsStart, true);

+where:

+- dataSource is:

+       DataSource dataSource = new DataSource();

-where, the last parameter is newCollection:
+- the last parameter is newCollection:

   if it's missing, it means it's _false_.
 That is, the previous collection is kept;

             if(realTimeMap !=null)
                 await realTimeMap.Geometric.Points.upload(dataSource.pointsStart);